 When not uncovering investment opportunities for his subscribers and investors, Mr. Vardy is a keep-fit enthusiast and an avid student of classical music.

-His newest service is PowerTrader, a fast-paced trading service combining the benefits of ETFs with the profit potential of PowerTrends to deliver quick gains.
+His third service is PowerTrader, a fast-paced trading service combining the benefits of equity investing with the profit potential of PowerTrends to deliver quick gains.

 Chris follows eight proprietary PowerTrends.
 A PowerTrend is a shift that shapes and impacts consumer behavior, forcing companies to make fundamental changes to their businesses in order to succeed.

 Each week in his free e-letter, he will share his insights on what’s happening in the markets.
-His commentary will focus on the PowerTrends he follows — helping you understand the markets better while at the same time giving you some unique insights into areas of the market that may not be familiar to you.
+His commentary focuses on the PowerTrends he follows — helping you understand the markets better and giving you unique insights into areas of the market that may not be familiar to you.

-Chris is a weekly columnist at The Washington Times and recurring guest on America’s Morning News and America’s Radio News.
-He is also the Director of Research at Think 20/20, an independent equity research and corporate access firm located in the Washington, D.C. area.
+Chris is a weekly columnist at The Washington Times and appears as a guest on Andy Parks Live from the Washington Times each Friday.
+He is also the Director of Research at Think 20/20, an independent equity research and corporate access firm located in the Washington, D.C., area.

-Prior to The Thematic Investor and Think 20/20, Chris was the portfolio manager of Agile Capital Management (ACM), a thematically driven alternative investment fund.
-The groundwork for ACM was laid during his tenure as senior vice president of equity research at Friedman Billings Ramsey, where he produced award-winning, differentiated research coverage using an ecosystem perspective of the mobile phone industry and enabling component technologies across various material technologies, including RF semiconductors (RFID, GPS), LEDs and display technologies.
+Chris also has written The Thematic Investor and served as a portfolio manager of Agile Capital Management (ACM), a thematically driven alternative investment fund.
+The groundwork for ACM was laid during his tenure as senior vice president of equity research at Friedman Billings Ramsey, where he produced award-winning, differentiated research coverage using an ecosystem perspective of the mobile phone industry and enabling component technologies, including RF semiconductors (RFID, GPS), LEDs and display technologies.
 Prior to FBR, Chris was an equity analyst at both Salomon Brothers and Donaldson, Lufkin & Jennrette.

-Chris earned Bachelor’s Degrees in Economics and Mathematics at Fairfield University before earnings an Master of Business Administration degree in Finance at Fordham University.
+Chris earned Bachelor’s Degrees in Economics and Mathematics at Fairfield University before receiving a Master of Business Administration degree in Finance at Fordham University.

 Taking over the reigns from his dad, Dick Fabian, back in 1992, Doug has continued to uphold the reputation of the newsletter as the #1 risk-adjusted market timer as ranked by Hulbert’s Investment Digest.